Aryan-Gupta2003/OIB-SIP_Task_1/README.md

 ### Python Programming Projects

-This repository is created for the soul purpose of Oasis Infobyte Task submissions.
+This repository is created for the soul purpose of Oasis Infobyte Task-1 submissions.